jimthoburn/azusa/README.md

 # Azusa High School

-This is a design prototype for the Azua High School website.
+This is a design prototype for the Azusa High School website.
 You can view the site here: http://azusahighschool.jimthoburn.com

 ## How to make changes